Special Educational Needs Policy

 The Special Educational Needs Co-ordinator (SENCO) at Parkview Nursery School is Mrs Sheila Barrett, she has responsibility for the day to day provision for children with SEN and can be contacted at school.

 The Governing Body in co-operation with the Headteacher ensure that the school policies and procedures reflect current legislation and are followed by all staff.
-The governor with special responsibility for monitoring this is Mrs Claire Jackson; she can be contacted through the school office.
+The governor with special responsibility for monitoring this is Mrs Jackie Stocks; she can be contacted through the school office.

 Parkview Nursery School is a Local Authority Resourced Provision for Early Years and alongside the other maintained nursery schools in Cumbria holds a budget to meet the needs of children with SEND.